-Students expecting to graduate early are encouraged to see a counselor at least one semester before their expected graduation date to complete a transcript audit.
-To be eligible for early graduation the student must have met a College and Career Credential.
+Students expecting to graduate early must have administrative approval at least one semester before their expected graduation date to complete a transcript audit.
+Students must have met at least one college and career readiness credential before they will be approved for early graduation.
 As long as all graduation requirements have been met, the student may graduate ahead of his/her cohort.

-Early graduates with no discipline issues will be eligible for participation in spring graduation activities.
+Early graduates will be eligible for participation in spring graduation activities.
 These students are also eligible for the honors awarded during these activities including Valedictorian, Salutatorian, and Honors Graduate.